 longitudinal section (of a stream bed)

 Longitudinal section of a stream bed in a vertical plane.

-NOTE: This definition references the definition of a bed profile describing the shape of a stream bed in a vertical plane [9].
+This definition references the definition of a bed profile describing the shape of a stream bed in a vertical plane [9].

 main stem

-Main course along which a stream flows, usually the main section of a stream from headwaters to the mouth, except tributaries.
+Main course along which water flows in a catchment, usually also the main stream segments flowing from the catchment headwaters to its mouth, excluding tributaries.